coding-nomadic/recipe-service/README.md

 - PostGreSQL Database
 - Docker
 - CI/CD
-- Junit and Integration Testing with testcontainers
+- Junit and Mockito for Unit Testing
-- Improved API performance by applying caching

 ## High Level Design for the Application -